 2021 is a year of firsts for Cardlytics.
-On the heels of the company’s first two acquisitions, Cardlytics held its first Investor Day on June 10, where the executive leadership team shared their vision to become a leading digital marketing platform.
+On the heels of the company's first two acquisitions, Cardlytics held its first Investor Day on June 10, where the executive leadership team shared their vision to become a leading digital marketing platform.
+Cardlytics investor relations and transparency remain a top priority to creating measurable impact for all.

 To unlock growth, we put the needs of customers first.